 About

-Jack Brookes is a writer, educator, and college admissions mentor with over eight years of experience supporting students through undergraduate, graduate, and post-doctoral applications.
-He has helped students gain admission to top liberal arts colleges, state universities, and Ivy League institutions by combining strategic insight with a deep commitment to clarity, self-knowledge, and authentic expression.
+Jack Brookes is a writer, educator, and college admissions advisor with more than eight years of experience guiding applicants through undergraduate, graduate, and postdoctoral processes.
+He has supported students in securing admission to leading liberal arts colleges, major public universities, and Ivy League institutions through a method grounded in thoughtful strategy, intellectual rigor, and authentic self-expression.